abelisle-mulesoft/flex-on-aca/documentation/flex-on-aca.md

 - You must have sufficient privileges in your Azure account to create and configure services and resources, including but not limited to resource group, container apps environment, and container.

+> [!TIP]
+> The [Tutorial: Deploy your first container app](https://learn.microsoft.com/en-us/azure/container-apps/tutorial-deploy-first-app-cli?tabs=bash) covers several of these prerequisites if you are new to the Azure CLI or unfamiliar with them.

 ## Terminology

 Before proceeding, it is essential to understand the following terminology used in the context of this document.